 When is Super Bowl 2021?

 It all goes down on Sunday, February 7.
 Kickoff time is set for 6:30 p.m.
-Eastern and CBS will be broadcasting.
+ET and CBS will be broadcasting.
 The league is hoping to allow some 16,000 fans into the stadium but everything is touch and go given the nature of the pandemic.
 Always a production — with loads of highly anticipated commercials, complex halftime performances, and four quarters of action — the Super Bowl tends to march on for hours.

 Read more: Brief History of the Super Bowl